DIYbiosphere/sphere/_projects/DIYbiosphere/DIYbiosphere.md

 # About
 The DIYbiosphere is an open-source project to connect Do-it-Yourself Biology (DIYbio) initiatives from all over the world.
 It works similar to a wiki in which entries for each initiative are created.
 They easily editable through the GitHub interface

 The DIYbiosphere is an open-source project to collect Do-It-Yourself Biology (DIYbio) initiatives from all over the world.
-One of it's main purpose is to replace the list of DIYbio labs indexed in the [Local] section in the [DIYbio] website.
+One of it's main purpose is to replace the list of DIYbio labs indexed in the [Local] section in the [DIYbio.org] website.

 ### To contribute
 Edit or add your own DIYbio initiative to the repository.